rhelmer/umami-mcp-llama/README.md

 - Python 3.8+
 - Access to an Umami analytics instance
-- Either:
+- An AI provider:
-  - Ollama installed locally with Llama model, OR
+  - Ollama installed locally with a Llama model, OR
-  - Cloudflare Workers account with AI access
+  - A Cloudflare Workers account with AI access, OR
+  - A Google AI Studio API key for Gemini.

 ## Installation